 Art was born in Brooklyn (yay!), raised in Queens, and educated at Cornell University and Yale Law School.
 Before ascending to the ACLU, he practiced for several years at the law firm now known as WilmerHale.
 He has taught a course in “Demonstration Law” at the University of the District of Columbia School of Law.

-His dog is Justice; his cats are Tigris and Euphrates.
+His dog is Taxi; his cats are Tigris and Euphrates.
 He is not and has never been related to former New York governor Elliot Spitzer.